P - Who?

-Firstly, PBAT (polybutylene adipate terephthalate) is a fully biodegradable polymer.
-When buried in real soil environments, it breaks down completely and leaves no toxic residues behind.
+PBAT (or polybutylene adipate terephthalate, if you're fancy) is a fully biodegradable polymer.
+This just means that when it's buried in soil, it breaks down completely and leaves no toxic residues behind.

 Think of PBAT as a kind of futuristic biomaterial.

-Well, that’s simple.
-It was developed to solve environmental pollution caused by recycling conventional plastics.
+PBAT was developed to solve the environmental pollution caused by recycling conventional plastics.

-Basically, TONS of wasted plastics are eventually destined to be burnt or buried in land during the recycling process.
+Basically, TONS of wasted plastics end up being burnt or buried in land during the recycling process.

-In fact, most of the plastic that exists today has been made in the last decade.
+In fact, the recycling rate is so low that most of the plastic that exists today has been made in the last decade.

-Instead of recycling, PBAT-based compostable bioplastics will decompose due to the action of naturally occurring microorganisms such as fungi, algae and bacteria.
+Instead of getting recycled, PBAT-based compostable bioplastics decompose, thanks to naturally occurring microorganisms (AKA fungi, algae and bacteria).

-Whether home or commercially composted, the bioplastics will break down without creating methane or emitting any toxins harmful to our environment.
+Whether home or commercially composted, the bioplastics will break down without creating methane, or emitting any harmful toxins.

-However, there’s one caveat with PBAT – it still isn’t fully renewable as it’s partly derived from petrochemicals (or what we commonly refer to as oil).
+However, there’s one caveat with PBAT – it still isn’t fully renewable.
+This is because it’s partly derived from petrochemicals (or what we commonly refer to as 'oil').

-While it’s currently the best solution we have to combat plastic waste, significant research is going into a more plant-based composition for PBAT that will enhance its renewability.
+While it’s currently the best solution we have to reduce plastic waste, significant research is going into a more plant-based composition for PBAT that'll make it more renewable.

-Even so, it’s important to note that conventional plastics still contribute far more to fossil fuel production than the use of biodegradable polymers like PBAT, in addition to the plastic waste they leave behind.
+Even so, it’s important to note that conventional plastics still contribute far more to fossil fuel production than using biodegradable polymers like PBAT... not to mention the plastic waste that gets left behind.

-Compostable packaging made from corn starch, PLA (renewable bio-based plant material) and PBAT is not yet a perfect solution.
+Compostable packaging made from corn starch, PLA and PBAT isn't a perfect solution.

 But we’re getting closer to finding one.
-And in the meantime, this is the best weapon we have to combat the dangerously polluting effects of plastic.
+And in the meantime, this is the best weapon we have to combat the evil superpower known as plastic.